Macadamia Apricot Flapjacks

 150g/5oz Toffee/Butterscotch baking chips

-120g 4 X Caramac Bars for the drizzle – use can use buttons if you prefer
+120g 4 X Caramac Bars for the drizzle – use can use buttons if you prefer.
+Alternatively you can use Cadbury’s Caramilk or Milkybar Gold as a substitute.

 Method: Preheat the oven to 170C/150C fan, gas mark 3, 325F.